Communications Policy

 4.4 Unless a Member is absolutely certain that he/she is reporting the view of NPC, they must make it clear to members of the public that they are expressing a personal view.

-4.5 If Members receive a complaint from a member of the public, this should be dealt with under NPC adopted complaints procedure, or via a NPC agenda item.
+4.5 If Members receive a complaint from a member of the public, this should be dealt with under NPC adopted complaints procedure, or via an NPC agenda item.

 5. Councillor Correspondence to external parties